 - Three celebrated concert grand piano sounds (Hamburg, New York, and Berlin) excite any pianists.

-- New Smart Hybrid Action mimics the acoustic grand piano closely.
+- New Smart Hybrid Action closely mimics the acoustic grand piano.

 The Casio Privia PX-S7000 is a remarkable new addition to the Casio Privia line.
 It will win over many hearts and minds, both beginners and professionals.

-The PX-S7000 is a station piano by default, however, by just removing four thumb screws on the wooden stand it can be easily lifted off and used as a portable stage piano.
+The PX-S7000 is a station piano by default.
+However, by removing four thumb screws on the wooden stand, the piano can be easily lifted off and used as a portable stage piano.

-In addition to its stunning appearance and impressive sound quality, the PX-S7000 digital piano offers a wealth of attributes and capabilities that render it highly suitable for music instruction and singing, as well as serving as a fundamental synthesizer/workstation and MIDI controller.
+In addition to its stunning appearance and impressive sound quality, the PX-S7000 digital piano offers a wealth of attributes and capabilities that render it highly suitable for music instruction and singing and as a fundamental synthesizer/workstation and MIDI controller.